 To the west of the park is Magor Farm where the remains of a Roman villa were discovered in 1931.

 Just a short distance from Camborne, Redruth and Portreath, Tehidy Country Park can be found a little way inland from Cornwall's rugged North Cliffs, about two miles north of Camborne.
-Close to the car park a pretty little cafe and visitor centre can be found.

 * Free Car Parks